Ova

 I liked the fact that she had no head or upper torso, but, “She doesn’t have anything to stand on,” I kept thinking.
 So I gave her footprints with my high arch.
 The most self-conscious part of the painting, it made me think of an old story first read in my sister-in-law’s bathroom – an odd place to have a spiritual breakthrough.
 A man complains to Jesus that he has not stayed beside him all the way through life as promised.
 “When I look back there are many places where there is only one set of footprints.”
 And Jesus replies, “Yes, that is where I was carrying you.”

-I had the painting up in the living room for a long time.
+I had this painting up in the living room for a long time.
 At first it made me cry every time I looked at it, though I really didn’t know why.
 It was a sadness from some deeper place than I consciously knew.
 Another good lesson.
 I later moved it down to my studio.
 It is one I have never been able to put away.

 The egg theme was to repeat itself for a long time, both consciously and unconsciously.
 I worked the next few paintings with the sense that it was me waiting to be born – or rather a piece of me – the wild, creative part that was beginning to come into being.
 It turned out there was a lot of groundwork I needed to do before it was safe to be born.